avocardow/qas-portal/docs/project-documentation.md

 | `/dashboard/app/settings/templates`     | Templates    | Template library for emails, documents, and notifications              |
 | `/dashboard/app/settings/templates/new` | New Template | Form for creating new templates                                        |

+## Authorization and Permissions

+The application enforces role-based access control (RBAC) using a centralized permission system.
+For detailed developer documentation on permissions, including how to use the `useAbility` hook, `<Authorized>` component, and define new permissions, see [Permissions Documentation](permissions.md).

 ## Next Steps for Phase 1 Development

 Below is an outline of the immediate next steps for Phase 1 development: